debugmen/debugmen.github.io/_posts/2021-02-08-diceisyou.markdown

 Here we notice that the arguments are following a pretty particular pattern.
 The third argument is always -2, and the other arguments seem to be incrementing 1 at a time in almost a for loop fashion.

 In a grid based game board like this, its pretty much guaranteed that the sprites need to be populated using a coordinate system.
-This code is probably spawning a particular block, and I'd guess that its the wall block just because its the only block that appears this many times.
+This code is probably spawning a particular block, and I'd guess that its the wall sprite just because its the only block that appears this many times.

 Lets double check that this makes sense:

 ![lvl5breakpoint](/assets/diceisyou/level5grid.png)

 Looks correct.
-If you treat the first and second argument of each of the above calls as coordinates, all of them would line up perfectly with the locations of the walls in the top left sector.
+If you treat the first and second argument of each of the above calls as coordinates, all of them would line up perfectly with the locations of the wall sprites in the top left sector.
 From this, we can almost surely tell that `spawn_entity()` follows the following function prototype:

 `spawn_entity(x_coord, y_coord, block_type)`

-We can combine the knowledge of our spawn_entity() calls, and our coordinate map, to ID every sprite type on the map and figure out what number represents each of them.
-We know this information will be at least be useful since we know that the game logic for the purple blocks has to take into account which blocks are in a row to consider the row 'correct'.
+We can combine the knowledge of our `spawn_entity()` calls, and our coordinate map, to ID every sprite type on the map and figure out what number represents each of them.
+We know this information will at least be useful since we know that the game logic for the purple blocks has to take into account which blocks are in a row to consider the row 'correct'.

-After an annoying amount of using find and replace in vscode, we can fill in the next giant block of spawn_entity calls.
+After an annoying amount of using find and replace in vscode, we can fill in the values for the next giant block of spawn_entity calls that we find in `level_flag_fin()`

 ```
   spawn_entity(1, 14, -2);